TheOdinProject/curriculum/ruby/automated_testing/rspec_part_two_code_sharing.md

 We will once again be working from the `odin_rspec` project we set up in the previous lesson.
 To get the most out this lesson, please follow along with all the examples.

-### Learning Outcomes
+### Lesson overview

+This section contains a general overview of topics that you will learn in this lesson.

-- What is a before hook and what phase of a test should you use it for?
+- Understand what a before hook is and what phase of a test you should use it for.
-- What is an after hook and phase of a test should you use it for?
+- Understand what an after hook is and what phase of a test you should use it for.
-- What is a let variable for?
+- Understand what a let variable is for.
-- What is a subject for?
+- Understand what a subject is for.

 ### Hooks